OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 Here BCFtools is used to annotate the variant calls with the COSMIC ID from a provided VCF file.
 By default this is a merged copy of the genome, non coding and targeted calls from version 100, using GRCh38 coordinates.
 These IDs will be added to the 3rd (ID) column of the VCF files.

-**NB** As these calls were manually downloaded you should double check your annotated IDs to make sure they have been processed correctly.
+**N.B.** As these calls were manually downloaded you should double check your annotated IDs to make sure they have been processed correctly.
 They will also not match *all* of the "EXISTING VARIANTS" called by VEP as some of these will be called with the wrong allele.

 # Config options: